 When Travis Turk left Creative Workshop to take a job at Eastern Sound Toronto, Brent Maher became the new chief engineer and oversaw the building of a brand new, state-of-the-art control room and renovation to the live tracking room in 1976.
 Designed by the world-renowned Eastlake/Westlake studio designer Tom Hidley, the “new” Creative Workshop quickly became a favorite for artists and producers alike.

 The control room featured Hidley’s signature drop-ceiling, natural Oak siding, and stone accent-walls.
+The custom built Sphere Eclipse console was designed by Wally Wilson with circuitry by Don McLaughlin.
 The tracking room was modernized to fit the taste of the mid-seventies as well.
 It was treated by Hidley and his crew to offer minimal reflections, which gave the engineers the flexibility to add depth to their mixes by using the two chambers (located off of the east side of the tracking room) and the EMT 140 plate.

 The design also included green shag carpeting aplenty which added to the “deadness” of the room.
 This original design was captured in all of it’s glory in the opening scene of the cult-classic documentary “Heartworn Highways” (see below).